-O precious and majestic Father, God of all the universe and my Abba Father, awaken my mind and open my heart to hear all that you are seeking to say to me through your Word, through your world, and through your people.
-Shape me and mold me as I seek to guard my heart from what is false and contaminating input and open my heart to your messages in my everyday life.
-In Jesus' name I pray.
+O precious and majestic Father, God of all the universe and my Abba Father, awaken my mind and open my heart to hear all that you are seeking to say to me through your word, through your world, and through your people.
+Shape me and mold me as I seek to guard my heart against what is false and contaminating input, and open my heart to your messages in my everyday life.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings